miguelgrinberg/microdot/docs/index.rst

 Microdot
 ========

+*"The impossibly small web framework for Python and MicroPython"*

 Microdot is a minimalistic Python web framework inspired by `Flask <https://flask.palletsprojects.com/>`_, and designed to run on systems with limited resources such as microcontrollers.
 It runs on standard